inputlogic/knex-model/README.md

-# knex-model
+# SchemaKit

-A model schema and validation wrapper for Knex
+A schema validation tool.